TOP 10 AUTO BODY TOOLS FOR BEGINNERS

 Shrinker mounted to welding table bore hole with one bolt

-Step bits are handy for drilling different-sized rusty holes out on your project car.
-A step bit creates a perfect circle you can then fill and weld with varying sheet metal plug sizes.
 You can pick up a step bit and varying sheet metal plugs from Eastwood.com to help you plug weld small holes with ease too.

 Step bits on welding table

 If you need to put a slight curve into a longer piece of sheet metal then check out this Mini English Wheel also from Eastwood.
-You can even use it to smooth out a piece of sheet metal that’s been hammered too.

-A bead roller can create different impressions or shapes into sheet metal.
-With a set of different bead roller dies you can create different edges or even angles for replacing things like complex door trim edges.
-We currently use an Eastwood 8-inch bead roller which is small enough to clamp right into our 5 inch vice.
+With a set of different bead roller dies you can make different edges or even angles for replacing things like complex door trim.

 Eastwood 8 Inch bead roller in vise on welding table

-Once mounted, just swivel your vise into position and start bead rolling.
 We’ve made all kinds of interesting shapes and have even used it to stiffen replacement sheet metal floor pans.

-10. Welder
+10. WELDER

-Last but not least is a welder.
-I'd recommend a multi-process welder that can do Flux, MIG, TIG, and stick.
 This way you can start with flux or MIG and then move up to TIG at a later point in time.
-We use the Eastwood MP140i, but Harbor Freight and others have good options too.
-Check out our welder comparison for cars here.

 RELATED POSTS